wardmike/Parser/README.md

 # Python Parser
-A short program that parses Python programs using C++.
+A short program that parses Python code using C++.